iboyolu/ocrPython/README.md

 - `pyperclip` library
 - pip install opencv-python
 - You need to install tesseract into your pc, you can find link in source
+- You can find to exe in source, using "pip install pyinstaller" for .py to .exe

 ## Installation